 While most of the treatments are aimed at helping slow the progression of ALS, there are a few side effects to be aware of.
 The medication, riluzole, may cause dizziness, weakness, stomach pain or nausea, diarrhea or numbness.
 Edaravone side effects include headache, respiratory issues, eczema, bruising and more.
 Talk to your doctor about the side effects of these medications to weigh your options.

 It’s important to understand your diagnosis and treatment options for ALS.
 Learn about all your options to make an informed decision and discuss any concerns with your doctor.

-The team at Banner Health is here to help.
-Trust the experts to answer any questions during you or your loved one’s ALS journey.
+The team at Banner Brain & Spine is here to help.
+Trust our experts to answer any questions during you or your loved one’s ALS journey.